 Guided courses are most commonly used to prepare for a qualifying exam.
 Learners order sets of course materials and have a term (12 weeks) in which to prepare for their final exam or evaluation.
 Assignment due dates are also scheduled.
 Help from an instructor via telephone and e-mail is available during a set time each week.
 The courses often encourage or require group work that occurs by telephone conferencing or computer technologies.

-Learning hub (online or blended)
+Learning Hub (synchronous, asynchronous or blended)

 To compare online learning with traditional classroom activities, see Is Online Learning for Me?
 [PDF].